S000ma/Doppelganger/README.md

 # Doppelganger - README

+Note from the author: This is my first GitHub project, developed purely as a hobby rather than as a professional developer.
+Please be indulgent regarding my coding style and project management.
+I'm very open to any constructive feedback or suggestions to improve both the code quality and the way I manage this project.

 ## 🔎 About the Project

 **Doppelganger** is an innovative offensive security tool designed for advanced penetration testing by creating highly realistic phishing pages.
 Its operation relies on continuous interaction between an automated bot and a client web page hosted on a VPS server.